Prepare your Motorcycle for the winter

 Next, lubricate all the metal parts of your bike, especially joints.
 If you're using a chain-driven motorcycle, make sure you clean and lubricate it using a lubricant recommended by your manufacturer.
 This will help you avoid any damage that some lubricants can cause.

 – Step 2: Stabilize the Fuel

-Another essential step to winterizing your Motorcycle is by applying a stabilizer in your gas tank.
+Another essential step to winterizing your Motorcycle is by applying a stabilizer to your gas tank.
 While some people prefer to drain their fuel tank completely and then fog it, using a stabilizer will most likely make you achieve the same goal.
-The primary goal here is to prevent moisture from entering into the tank and fuel system, which will cause corrosion.
+The primary goal here is to prevent moisture from entering the tank and fuel system, which will cause corrosion.
 Carefully follow the instructions in your user manual to know the proper usage and ratio of stabilizer to fuel ratio that you must use.

 – Step 3: Drain the carbs if needed

 While most motorcycles come with carburetors, some do not have one.
 If you own a bike that has carburetors, it is essential to drain them of fuel before winterizing.
 If you don't do this, the chance of gumming up your carbs will increase, and this can create severe problems along the way.
 Another method that some people employ is by physically removing the carbs to remove and drain the float bowls.
 This is undoubtedly one of the most effective ways to make sure all the fuel has been removed entirely from the carburetors.
 However, you can also achieve similar results by just turning off the fuel petcock and running your bike until it shuts down by itself.